sajmoni/make-cli-tool/README.md

 ---

-## Things you might want to do if your library becomes popular
+## Things you might want to do if your tool becomes popular

 ### Documentation